 "He was in a position of trust and she is so vulnerable.
-All our lives have been ripped apart."'So scared'
+All our lives have been ripped apart."

 What made the attacks even more difficult for them to take was hearing in court that Stokes had been arrested in 2007 on suspicion of similar allegations at another care home - but the case was later dropped by police and the Crown Prosecution Service.